The author is a fervent observer of Islamic religious practices, wherein he finds resolute contentment for his soul.

 Mughals were the descendants of the house of Timur.
-In 1526 Babur from central Asia invaded India he defeated the last sultan of Sultanate of Delhi Ibrahim Lodhi in the Battle of Panipat and Established the Mughal Empire.
+When Babur from central Asia invaded India in 1526, he defeated the last Sultan of Delhi, Ibrahim Lodhi, in the Battle of Panipat and established the Mughal Empire.

 The empire was extremely prosperous and rich.
 Under the rule of Mughals, India enjoyed much cultural and economic progress, and the leaders were generally tolerant of the various religions in the region.

 The Mughals reached their height of power under the reign of Shah Jahan.
-He was keenly interested in buildings and architecture, he also built the Taj Mahal for his beloved wife.
+He was keenly interested in buildings and architecture, and he even built the Taj Mahal for his beloved wife.

-Mughal Empire was at its largest extent during the reign of Aurangzeb Alamgir.
-He was a deeply religious person and it is said that he wrote the whole Quran twice in his own handwriting.
-He waged wars against the Maratha and conquered Deccan region.
-After his death the empire declined gradually.
+The Mughal Empire was at its largest extent during the reign of Aurangzeb Alamgir.
+He was a deeply religious person, and it is said that he wrote the whole Quran twice in his own handwriting.
+He waged wars against the Maratha and conquered the Deccan region.
+After his death, the empire gradually declined.

-- The later Mughal rulers after Aurangzeb were increasingly inept, they were more interested in drinking, music and poetry rather then administration.
+- The later Mughal rulers after Aurangzeb were increasingly inept and more interested in drinking, music, and poetry rather than administration.

-- Mughal army was unable to compete with the highly organized and trained army of British.
+- The Mughal army was unable to compete with the highly organized and trained army of the British.

 - It is often said that the long wars in Deccan during Aurangzeb's era had drained the treasury.

-- Mughals did not have any Navy so they could not exercise their influence in the Indian Ocean against the East India Company.
+- The Mughals did not have a navy, so they could not exercise their influence in the Indian Ocean against the East India Company.